PEAVY LAKE HOMES FOR SALE

 Location Highlights:

-Peavy Lake is a bay on Lake Minnetonka; at only 9 acres, it is much smaller than its neighbor, Browns Bay.
-The two bays connect through a long, narrow channel, and the bays were unattached until the late 19th century when a channel was dredged connecting the two.
+Peavy Lake is a quaint bay on Lake Minnetonka, spanning just 9 acres; it is significantly smaller than its neighbor, Browns Bay.
+The two bays are linked through a long, narrow channel that was dredged in the late 19th century.
+Prior to that, these bays were two separate bodies of water.
 The lake's name originates from farmer and entrepreneur Frank H. Peavey, known for creating the Highcroft Estate.
-The homes on Peavy Lake are located in Wayzata and are within the Wayzata School District.
-Boat traffic is minimal on Peavy Lake due to its size; it is one of the smaller bays on Lake Minnetonka, with only half a mile of shoreline.
+Homes along Peavy Lake are located in the city of Wayzata, and fall within the Wayzata School District.
+With only half a mile of shoreline and its modest size, Peavy Lake enjoys minimal boat traffic, offering residents a peaceful and private lakeside experience in one of the most secluded settings on Lake Minnetonka.

 Water Quality: